Teeth Cleaning & Dental Checkups

 - Scaling and Root Planing—a deep cleaning for those with early stages of gum disease/periodontal disease

 - Perio Maintenance—a periodontal cleaning for those with a history of gum disease.

-Most dental insurance policies include benefits that cover teeth cleanings.
-After all, not maintaining good oral hygiene will most likely lead to astronomical costs down the road, as failure to keep up with teeth cleanings often leads to serious and expensive health problems.
+Most dental insurance policies include benefits that cover teeth cleanings, exams and x-rays.
+After all, not maintaining good oral hygiene will most likely lead to higher costs down the road, as failure to keep up with teeth cleanings often leads to serious and expensive health problems.
 Every patient’s budgetary situation is different, so we are happy to discuss yours with you.
 At a consultation, we present any possible costs up front to help you navigate your insurance benefits.
 Our main objective is to help you have a successful oral health experience.